7 Reasons to Make Your Credit Card Payment on Time

 Late payments can cost your low interest rate.
 Credit card issuers are allowed to increase your interest rate if you’re more than 60 days late on your credit card payment.
 The penalty interest rate on many credit cards is a staggering 30%.

 While the penalty rate will expire if you pay on time six months in a row, in some cases, the penalty rate will continue to be applied to new purchases as long as you have that credit card.
-Paying your credit card on time allows you to triggering a higher interest rate on your credit cards.
+Paying your credit card on time prevents you from triggering a higher interest rate on your credit cards.

 You can be charged a late fee just minutes after your credit card payment is due.
-Avoid expensive late fees (between $15 and $38) by sending your credit card payment on time.
-The first time you're late on a credit card payment, your late fee will be as much as $28.
+Avoid expensive late fees (up to $38) by sending your credit card payment on time.
+The first time you're late on a credit card payment, your late fee may be as much as $28.
 If you're late again within six months, your late payment can be as high as $38.

 Make your credit card payment before the due date to avoid the risk of missing the payment cutoff time.